 Deck Joist Spacing and Span Chart

 Planning and building a DIY deck frame is a great way to build a personalized deck you can be proud of.
 While building a deck frame isn’t as simple as nailing a few boards together, it is an attainable DIY project - with the right knowledge and guidance.
 That’s where DecksDirect comes in.
-Check out this guide to plan your deck with the right joist spacing and joist spans for your project.
+Check out this guide to plan your outdoor oasis with the right deck joist spacing and joist spans.

 A look underneath a deck at a line of deck joists, all installed with correct deck joist spacing based on the framing and decking used